 By Nicky Way

 Port Hedland is hot, really hot: winter minimum temps sit at around 25C and rise to a toasty 40C plus in summer.
-And it's only fair to warn you that the price of housing and rentals could well burn you, too!

 Located on the coast in WA's Pilbara region, around 1300km north of Perth, Port Hedland is a busy industrial hub of around 15,000 people (ABS 2006) and dominated by the mining and port industries.
-And boy does the price of accommodation reflect that!

 Other industries supporting the minerals and resources sector include metal fabrication and welding, mechanical and electrical services, construction and general contracting, automotive services, building trades, cleaning services, freight transport, and painting and corrosion control.

-There are a few options for education but where your kids end up depends on where you live.
 Port and nearby South Hedland have five pre-primary schools, six public and a private primary school called St Cecelia’s.
 There is only one high school: Hedland Senior School.
 For further and vocational study there are two campuses of Pilbara TAFE.
 There is also a family daycare and private childcare services including Rose Nowers Childcare.

 For retail therapy, the major shopping centres are the Boulevard (Port Hedland) and the South Hedland shopping centres, with other retail businesses operating in the Wedgefield Industrial Area.

 When you’ve got the day off, you can really get busy.
 There’s everything from fishing, tennis and golf to whale and turtle spotting in winter.
 Not to mention a full program of community events.
 From markets, to musos and movies there is something on most weeks.
-Check out the council events calendar for more information.

 Ever lived in Port Hedland?
 Tell the world.